kokopepe/powershellcreatingtime/part1/PipeLiningAlias/pipeline.md

 # PowerShell Pipelining and Aliases

 ## Pipelining

+The pipeline in PowerShell is a feature of the PowerShell engine that allows you to connect two or more commands together.
+It enables the output of one command to be used as the input for another, facilitating the flow of data between commands.

 Pipelining in PowerShell is like an assembly line in a factory.
 Each cmdlet in the pipeline is a workstation, and the data flows through these workstations, being processed at each step.